kadimetla/doc-adk-training/training/module01-intro-to-ai-agents/lab-solution.md

-# Module 1: Introduction to AI Agents & Google ADK
+# Lab 1 Solution: Exploring the ADK Ecosystem

-## Lab 1 Solution: Exploring the ADK Ecosystem
+## Goal

 This solution provides a summary of the key resources you should have explored during the lab.